felickz/codeql-report/README.md

         path: ./*.csv
 ```

-In this example, the felickz/codeql-report action is used
+In this example, the felickz/codeql-report action is used from the `main` branch directly.
+The report is run every 6 hours via cron schedule.

 The github-token input is required for the felickz/codeql-report action.
-It uses the GITHUB_TOKEN secret, which is automatically created by GitHub for your repository.
+It uses the GITHUB_TOKEN secret, which would need to have `metadata:read` and `actions:read` permissions for your organization.

+The `upload-artfact` action is used to create the CSV attached to the action workflow summary.

 ## Inputs
 ### github-token
 Required The GitHub token to authenticate and pull CodeQL Action workflow status with.
+Needs to have `metadata:read` and `actions:read` permissions for your organization.
 ### organization
 Optional The GitHub Organization.
 Defaults to the current Organization.